Món Casteller Human Tower Museum of Catalonia

 Món Casteller.
-The Human Tower Museum of Catalonia (MCC in Catalan) is a museum project that is being built in the city of Valls, capital of the Alt Camp and considered as the birthplace and zero point for human towers.
-MCC is a project promoted by of the Catalan Government's Department of Culture, the Tarragona County Council, Valls City Hall and the Coordinator of Catalan Human Tower Groups.
-The Catalan Government will preside the consortium and Valls City Hall will execute the museum and secretariat works.
+The Human Tower Museum of Catalonia (MCC in Catalan) is a museum project that is being built in the city of Valls, capital of the Alt Camp and considered the birthplace and zero point for human towers.
+MCC is a project promoted by the Catalan Government's Department of Culture, the Tarragona County Council, Valls City Hall and the Coordinator of Catalan Human Tower Groups.
+The Catalan Government will preside over the consortium and Valls City Hall will execute the museum and secretariat works.